History

 License and Warranty

-OPSIN is licensed under the Artistic License v2.0
+OPSIN is licensed under the MIT License

 OPSIN is made available in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.